A well crafted script with great execution in cast

 It was like most Nordic films, though this has nothing to do with anything other than the PHC radio show.
 It had a feeling of celebration, music and joy, but it has an underlying tone of destruction and death to it.
 One softens the other naturally.

-A decent effort at a good script I think the movie is a pretty decent effort given a very rich script.
+I think the movie is a pretty decent effort given a very rich script.
 I will have some reservations calling this movie anything more than decent.

 Firstly the movie breaks no fresh grounds in movie making.
 And secondly it makes a point, albeit tangentially, which I think was bad given such a nice script.
 The background score was done very nicely, though at various instances one can see a parallel to "1942 a love story", a movie made by Vidhu Vinod Chopra.
 The setting for the Haveli appeared to be inspired from "Ghare Bhaire".
 Some of the highlights were the pace of narration and no-nonsense approach without resorting to melodrama, which is a rarity in Indian cinema, but not without precedents.